Environment variables and configurations in Laravel

 Environment variables are ideal for when we want to test multiple configurations in a project quickly, or when several people are developing on the same project and have different project configurations.
 In other words, they offer an agile and fast approach to accessing multiple configurations, but this can also bring drawbacks.
 Being able to change or delete environment variables by mistake from a single file can cause problems when switching from one mode to another without realizing it or deleting an environment variable required by the project; therefore, using them in production can lead to problems precisely because of this freedom.

 Configuration files are excellent for holding the final production configurations of the project.
 Therefore, we should use environment variables in development and configurations in production.
-This is something the framework already tells us, as if we look at some configurations, we will often see a scheme like the following:
+This is something the framework already tells us.

 What is an environment variable in Laravel?